Conrad Burns: First term

 After the passage of the Civil Rights Act of 1991, Burns invited a group of racially mixed lobbyists to a "slave auction."
 Following criticism, Burns responded that in such events "you have an auction and you sell the kids and they perform a day's work for whoever buys them" and said they were "rather common in Montana."

 Second term

 During a visit to the Bozeman Daily Chronicle, Burns told one of the editors an anecdote about an elderly Montana rancher who asked him about life in Washington.
 The rancher asked "Conrad, how can you live back there with all those niggers?" and Burns replied that it was "a hell of a challenge."
 After his remarks were criticized, Burns issued an apology, saying, "Such views are inappropriate and belong in the past and that was the context in which the story was told...they are views which I do not condone and do not share."
 But when asked why he did not condemn the term when he heard it, Burns replied, "I don't know, I never give it much thought."

-Third term

-One of Burns's more notable political blunders was blaming Canada for lax immigration policies.
-He asserted that one or more of the hijackers in the September 11 attacks entered the U.S. from Canada, a statement later proved untrue by the Canadian ambassador.